National Movement for Stability and Progress: Foundation and government

+Decline

 At the 2005 parliamentary election, NDSV's share of votes dropped to 19.9% and its number of seats in parliament dropped to 53.
 It did, however, remain in office as the junior partner in a coalition led by the Bulgarian Socialist Party.
 NDSV member Meglena Kuneva served as Bulgarian EU Commissioner charged with consumer protection in the First Barroso Commission from Bulgaria's entry to the EU in 2007 until 2010.
 The party changed its name in June 2007, removing the name of the founder and leader and replacing it with "Stability and Progress", but retaining its Bulgarian acronym NDSV.
 At the European parliamentary election of June 2009 the party gained 7.96% of the votes and took two out of the seventeen seats.
 However, a month later the party got just 3.01% of votes in the July 2009 parliamentary elections, falling short of the 4% election threshold for representation.
 The next day, on 6 July, Simeon resigned as NDSV leader.
 In July 2012 Meglena Kuneva left the party to establish the Bulgaria for Citizens Movement.
 In the 2013 parliamentary election, the NDSV did not field any candidates.
 In the 2014 election, it won just 0.24% of the votes, while the party decided not to run in the 2017 election.
 The party did not participate in any of the elections in 2021 for failure to gain the 2,500 signatures required.
+The party would not stand for any of the elections in 2021, in April, July or November and did not stand for the 2022 Bulgarian parliamentary election.